lat-lon/deegree-workshop/README.md

 ## 1.3 Setting up your Docker environment for deegree

-For this tutorial, all necessary configuration files and data required to set up and run an example INSPIRE ProtectedSites deegree workspace are available for download in as [ZIP-File](https://github.com/lat-lon/deegree-workshop/archive/refs/heads/main.zip).
+All necessary configuration files and data required to set up and run an example INSPIRE ProtectedSites deegree workspace are available for download as a [ZIP-File](https://github.com/lat-lon/deegree-workshop/archive/refs/heads/main.zip).

 For this tutorial, only the contents of the `/deegree-workshop-bundle` folder in the downloaded ZIP-File are relevant.
 The folder contains the following items: